riccardotornesello/irapi-go/README.md

 Here are the highest priority tasks:

-- document the scraping tool and update it to work with the new oauth flow
 - generate more endpoints with the scraping tool
 - add tests to endpoints and client generation
 - parse csv endpoints and add types